stackblitz/docs/docs/guides/user-guide/general-faqs.md

 Webcontainer, however does run Node.js itself in the browser and does not have this limitation.
 You can simply `npm install` any TypeScript version as you would locally.

 ## Classic Editor (WebContainer projects)

+### What is the Classic Editor for WebContaienr projects?

 ### How do I know if my project is WebContainers-based?